 A room in New York City, the most expensive one out there, would cost you somewhere around £233.
 According to AirDNA, which tracks and analyzes the Airbnb market, a room booked through the service would only average £142 a night by comparison.

 This is not a one-off phenomenon.
 The trend repeats itself over most major cities in the world.
 With Airbnb you can save up to £41 in Sydney, £96 in Tokyo, £29 in London.

 The evidence is overwhelming and it’s undeniable that Airbnb offers a more affordable alternative to traditional hotels.

-Furthermore, Airbnb allows for a greater flexibility.
-You can choose to share or have your own place, you can pick a location almost anywhere in the city, you can have an access to a kitchen and any may other facilities.
+Furthermore, Airbnb allows for greater flexibility.
+You can choose to share or have your own place, you can pick a location almost anywhere in the city, you can have access to a kitchen and any may other facilities.

 On the other hand, traditional hotels do have their own advantages.
 They are more reliable and less of a hassle and can provide you with a more luxurious and complete experience.